Remote Teaching and Collaborating Resources for Faculty

 Consider using these tech teaching tools and strategies in your remote classes:

-- Establish early how you will communicate with students: TXST Email or via Announcements (TRACS or Canvas).
+- Establish early how you will communicate with students: TXST Email or via Announcements (Canvas).

 - If using Canvas, have students review and update their notification settings to ensure they are receiving timely messages.

 - Establish virtual office hours in Zoom.